 Acupuncture is a procedure that involves inserting needles of various lengths into the skin at specific points in order to reduce pain or other medical symptoms.
 The body has many lines of energy within in and Acupuncture’s basis is to re-establish the flow of this energy to encourage healing and proper functioning of the body’s systems.
 This procedure is done by an acupuncturist who is trained to know what points of the body the needles should be inserted into, and how deep into the skin to go to get the best results.

 What are the benefits of Acupuncture?

 The benefits that are associated with Acupuncture focus mainly around the idea of pain reduction.
-It is a traditional Chinese belief that the health of a person is derived from their chi, which consists of the balance of life forces yin and yang.
-If these two parts are out of harmony, then your chi will be disrupted, there could be a blockage of energy, and the body will suffer because of it.
+It is a traditional Chinese belief that the health of a person is derived from their Qi or ch’i, which consists of the balance of life forces yin and yang.
+If these two parts are out of harmony, then your Qi will be disrupted, there could be a blockage of energy, and the body will suffer because of it.
 In Chinese Medicine, Qi is considered the life force that is vital to all living beings.